SpiffiRacoon/dcs-open-beta-server-installation/README.md

 ## 6 Some "tweaking" *(wink wink oceanic wing)* will be required

-You will notice that the second time launching the dcs updater it will complain to you that you need to use windows 8.1 or over for modern dcs this is a problem with the default global wine compatability not applying on the dcs updater.
+You will notice that the second time launching the dcs updater it will complain to you that you need to use windows 8.1 or over for modern dcs.
+This is a problem with the default global wine compatability not applying on the dcs updater.

 To fix this we will need to go back into the wine configurator: